spkkarri/EE26021/12/readme.md

-# Battery Life Prediction Project

-This project implements various deep learning models (MambaNet, AutoReformer, DLinear, XLSTM) for battery life prediction.
+# Self Driving Car using Reinforcement Learning

+This project implements a self‑driving car using Proximal Policy Optimization (PPO) in the MetaDrive simulator.
+The agent learns to drive safely, stay on the road, and reach its destination through deep reinforcement learning with domain randomization and curriculum learning.

 ## Team Members
-- Mehul Jain (Team Lead) - 522206
+- K Karthik Sai Chaitanya (Team Lead) - 524144
-- Krishna Tayal - 522152
-- Shivam Kumar - 522242
-- Satya Pavan - 522146
-- Jayavarapu Varshitha - 522137
+- A Sai Teja - 524108
-- Devkinandan Shakywal - 522124
+- R Vamsi Meenan - 524168

 ## Project Explanation
 Watch our project explanation: